Last updated on August 5th, 2021 at 11:25 am

 Fixed fee service

-Depending on whether the company has already received advance assurance and whether there are any significant concomitant issues we need to address, we usually offer clients a fixed fee from £300 plus VAT to advise on, prepare and submit (together with supporting documents) the SEIS 1 or EIS 1 compliance statement on a company’s behalf and deliver to the company the correctly filled in SEIS 3 or EIS 3 certificates to be distributed to investors.
+Depending on whether or not the company has already received advance assurance and/or there are any significant concomitant issues we need to address, if the scenario is otherwise straightforward we usually offer clients a fixed fee from £500 plus VAT to advise on, prepare and submit (together with supporting documents) the SEIS 1 or EIS 1 compliance statement on a company’s behalf and deliver to the company the correctly filled in SEIS 3 or EIS 3 certificates to be distributed to investors.